kenankarahan/jarvis-turkish-ai-voice-agent/README.md

 ## Example Commands

 ### First say the wake word and wait for the response.
 Then, tell what do you want to do.
+These commands are just examples of usage.
+User can use similar voice commands.
   - STDIN "Jarvis"
   - STDOUT "Efendim"
-  - STDIN "ekranıma bak" takes screenshot and analyzes it.
+  - STDIN "Ekranıma bak" takes screenshot and analyzes it.
   - STDIN "Jarvis"
   - STDOUT "Efendim"
   - STDIN "Kamerama bak" captures a webcam photo and analyzes it.